drush-ops/drush/README.txt

-                                (default: current directory or anywhere in a Drupal directory tree) -l <uri> , --uri=<uri>        URI of the drupal site to use (only needed in multisite environments) -v, --verbose                 Display all available output
+                                (default: current directory or anywhere in a Drupal directory tree) -l <uri> , --uri=<uri>        URI of the drupal site to use (only needed in multisite environments) -v, --verbose                 Display verbose output.

 Some other options:
   -i <path>, --include=<path>   Path to folder(s) containing additional drush command files.